icylace/hyperapp-types-tests/README.md

 Some test cases are currently unsolved and will be shown when you run `npm test`.

+## Why is [dtslint](https://github.com/microsoft/dtslint) used intead of [tsd](https://github.com/SamVerschueren/tsd)?

+dtslint makes it convenient to have a local copy of the type definitions for testing.
+This is especially useful for quickly testing out experimental changes.

 ## Contributing

 New test cases are always welcome!